hoangph271/truth-or-dare/README.md

 ## `Dare...!`
   - Show the most embarassing photo on your phone...!
   - Say something dirty to the person on your left...!
-  - Let the rest of the group DM someone from your Instagram account.
+  - Let the rest of the group DM someone from your Instagram account...!
+  - Remove four items of clothing...!